RealAudio Clip ( 49 min 36 sec )

 [In the absence of an atmosphere, once dust and small rocks blown away by the LM exhaust have traveled very far, the exhaust gases become too tenuous to have any further effect and they follow ballistic trajectories.
 If the particles were launched at any appreciable distance from the rim and at the apparent speeds Pete was seeing, few would land in the crater.
 However, it is not clear that this happened.
-They will find dust on the spacecraft, some of which was probably blown on during the descent.
+They will find dust on the spacecraft, some of which may have been blown on during the descent.
 An alternate source is the fact that, at local dawn, the charge state of the very top soil layer changes in response to the changing flux of solar UV and, consequently, a small amount of dust is lofted.
 In 31 months on the Moon, the Surveyor has experienced about that many dawns and some of the dust that Pete and Al will find may have been deposited via that mechanism.
 And, finally, it is possible that a small amount may have accumulated during the Surveyor landing, although the lack of an atmosphere makes that seem unlikely.]133:55:19 Conrad: Yeah.
 What happened to your volume, Al?

 133:55:22 Bean: I don't know.
 It sounds good to me.

 133:55:25 Gibson: We read you both loud and clear.

 133:55:26 Bean: Okay.
 I'm not talking loud enough.

 133:55:30 Bean: I'm going to mosey up here just a little, Pete, without any tools, which makes it pretty easy.

 [For the next minute, they engage in excited, overlapping conversation.]133:55:35 Conrad: Look, I'll tell you what.
 Let's leave the whole...(Very brief pause while he reconsiders) I tell you what; let's take the tool carrier with us!...